mozilla/addon-sdk/packages/jetpack-core/docs/simple-storage.md

 stored since the last time you were under quota will not be persisted.
 You should not let that happen.

-To listen for quota notifications, register a listener for `"OverQuota"` events:
+To listen for quota notifications, register a listener for `"OverQuota"` events that will be called with an argument that is a `"simple-storage"` module.

     function myOnOverQuotaListener() {
       console.log("Uh oh.");